 This method works until you keep your workbook or worksheet active.
 If you close your worksheet or workbook and reopen it you will see that the lock cells feature doesn’t work anymore.
 So, to lock cells permanently we will use the second method of this article.

-2. Apply VBA Code to Lock Cells in Excel When Scrolling
+2. Applying Excel VBA Code to Lock Cells When Scrolling

 - First, right-click on the sheet “Use VBA Code”.